 You’re not quite ready to create trust at this point, but you’re very close!

 Meet with your lawyer and sign the trust instrument or Sponsor Agreement, whichever you are using.
 You should coordinate with him or her to bring the check for funding the account with you, or otherwise arrange to deliver it to counsel.

 Step Six is for your lawyer.
 He or she will mail in the trust instrument and funding check to Community Trust.
 A Pooled Trust normally will be accepted and established within one business after the day that we receive the signed instrument and deposit check.
-Individual SNTs take quite a bit longer.
-For more information about this, go to our Timing Considerations page on this website.
+Individual SNTs can take quite a bit longer.